James Glenwright Unger: Playing career

+Actually, the source's formatting is important: it lists Unger as No. 5, following Stafford, Bader, Gordon and another player.
+The relevant scouting entry describes him as a 6'2", 180-lb.
+Cleveland native with good hand skills, competitiveness and grit, while identifying skating as his main weakness.
+He was also selected for the U.S. team traveling to the Czech Republic.

+Unger was a top-five performer at the 2002 Select 17 Festival, not merely a participant.

+That's significant because the Select 17 Festival was the evaluation event from which the 2002 U.S. Under-18 Select Team was chosen.
+Unger made that team, and he subsequently scored against the Czech Republic in international play.

+Player of the Game vs. Sweden — On August 15, 2002, Unger scored the opening goal and was named USA's Player of the Game in the 5–3 win over Sweden.
+The contemporary report called him the top U.S. player in the tournament to that point.

 Unger played university hockey at Bowling Green State University from 2003 to 2007.
 During his 129 GP for BGSU, Unger amassed 78 total points, 40 career goals, 38 assists, and 189 penalty minutes.
 The defining moment of Unger's college career came when he set a CCHA record in 2007.
 The record is for most goals scored in a period with 4 goals in a 7–5 loss vs. University of Nebraska at Omaha.

 Unger's short-lived pro career came in the ECHL with the Toledo Storm during the 2006–07 season in which he had 1 GP with no points.
 During the 2006–07 ECHL playoffs, he had 4 GP with 1 goal and 2 assists.
 The following season Unger had a brief stint with the Johnstown Chiefs in which he played in two games but did not score.

 Personal

 Unger retired from professional hockey in February 2008 and has since started a career in the financial services industry.